KamalakerDadi/brain-atlas/README.md

-# register Andreas' brain atlases to each other
+# Register brain atlases to a common time

 Sample output: